-Dr. John Lilly tested these hypotheses with experiments he set up at the National Institutes of Mental Health Lab in the Virgin Islands.
+Dr. John Lilly tested these hypotheses with experiments he set up at the National Institutes of Mental Health in the Bethesda, Maryland.
 He limited stimulation to the minimum possible level while removing sources of discomfort and stress.
 His "isolation" tank design approached this ideal as closely as possible and the experiment was up and running by the end of 1954.

 John C. Lilly MD, the tank's inventor

 In the isolation tank, Dr. Lilly found that he could relax his mind and dream, but his consciousness was always there, ready to take charge.
 He could choose to relax and let things happen, in which case the images would free-associate, moving as if randomly from one to the next.
 Or he could choose to program what would happen, in a process similar to lucid dreaming, but with an even greater degree of control.
 He could invent a scenario ahead of time with his consciousness fully focused, and then relax and let his brain carry out the program.

 The important discovery was, "So within yourself you do have at least the circuitry to exert control over these systems.
 You can create a sense of well-being, or you can create a sense of fear out of the operation of your own bio-computer.
 That's the most important message we have in regard to self meta-programming.
 I saw that in the tank."